bluebonnet-teams-2022/emergega.github.io/index.md

 ## Flippability Score and Democratic Strength Computation Explanations

-For the purpose of our analysis, we computed Democratic strength, a metric expressed as a percentage that measures the level of partisan strength of the Democratic Party given the election results within a given political subdivision (i.e. county, state senate district, state house district, etc.).
+1) For the purpose of our analysis, we computed **Democratic strength**, **a metric** expressed as a percentage **that measures the level of partisan strength of the Democratic Party given the election results** within a given political subdivision (i.e. county, state senate district, state house district, etc.).

-In order to determine Democratic Strength, we first collected election results for the last three election cycles for each political subdivision; we gathered
+1a) In order to determine Democratic Strength, we first collected election results for the last three election cycles for each political subdivision; **we gathered election data from :**

-(1) county-level presidential election results to compute Democratic strength of each county for years 2020 and 2016,
+* county-level presidential election results to compute Democratic strength of each county for years 2020 and 2016,

-(2) county-level US Senate election results for the 2021 Ossoff v.
+* county-level US Senate election results for the 2021 Ossoff v.
 Perdue election,

-(3) county-level State Governor election results for the 2018 Abrams v.
+* county-level State Governor election results for the 2018 Abrams v.
 Kemp election

-To calculate Democratic strength, we computed the average of the two-party vote for each political subdivision as follows:
+2) To calculate Democratic strength, we computed the average of the two-party vote for each political subdivision as follows:

 <script type="text/javascript" async="" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>
 <p><span class="math display">\[y = \frac{a}{b} + c^2 + d\]</span></p>

-Using Democratic strength, we then created a flippability score, which is a measure that determines the likelihood of flipping a political subdivision from Republican to Democratic control, ranging from 1 as the least flippable to 6 and the most flippable.
+3) Using Democratic strength, we then created a flippability score, which is a measure that determines the likelihood of flipping a political subdivision from Republican to Democratic control, ranging from 1 as the least flippable to 6 and the most flippable.

 <center><iframe width="500" height="400" src="flip_chart.png" title="Flippability Chart" frameborder="0"></iframe></center>